Josca/k0rdent_docs/docs/credential/main.md

 # Credential System

 In order for infrastructure provider to work properly a correct credentials should be passed to it.
-The following describes how it is implemented in Project 2A.
+The following describes how it is implemented in K0rdent.

 ## The process